WFU-HPC/deac-docs/source/cluster-general_overview.rst

 Beowulf style clusters generally have the following characteristics:

 :; Login Nodes ("`head nodes </Cluster:Headnodes>`__") : Server(s) that
-users interactively log into in order to use the system
+users interactively log in to in order to use the system

 :; Computational Nodes : Any number of servers that will handle the majority of the computations